bbc/ttml-validator/README.md

-Otherwise, if the segment duration is at least 23 minutes, the check for a minimum number of subtitles within the first 23 minutes begins at the epoch computed from the segment number and segment duration.
+Otherwise, if the segment duration is at least 23 minutes, the check for a minimum number of subtitles within the first 23 minutes begins at the epoch.

+If `-segment_relative_timing` is not set (the default), the epoch is computed from the segment number and segment duration.
+Otherwise, for segment-relative timing, the epoch is set to 0s.

 ### -collate_more_than